Macabre1/codewars/areArraysEqual/README.md

 # areArraysEqual

 Arrays are stored in different locations in memory.
-So even two identical arrays would not === each other.
+So even two identical arrays would not deep equal each other.

 Examples: